open-company/open-company-web/README.md

 If you've done it right, you'll have 4 terminal sessions running: API, Auth, Figwheel, and Sass.

-> **Note:** Alternatively you may try using `boot dev` instead of
-> the Figwheel and Sass commands.
-This requires [boot](http://boot-clj.com) to be
-> installed on your system.
-Consider this to not be the standard way to run Figwheel and Sass,
-> and if you run into issues, try lein.

 Open your browser to [http://localhost:3449/](http://localhost:3449/).

 This will auto compile and send all changes to the browser without the